-- 3.1 The ordinary hours of work for a full-time employee shall average 36 hours and 15 minutes per week, including those employees who supervise, or work in close association with other employees who work 38 ordinary hours per week. - 3.2 The hours of work shall be worked continuously, except for meal breaks and rest pauses, between 7am and 6pm Monday to Friday inclusive. - 3.3 Provided that the spread of hours for employees working under flex-time arrangements at Fleet Services shall be 7am to 7pm Monday to Friday.
+The ordinary hours of work for a full-time employee shall average 36 hours and 15 minutes per week, including those employees who supervise, or work in close association with other employees who work 38 ordinary hours per week.

-4. Ten-hour break
+4 Ten-hour break

-- 4.1 Employees who work so much overtime: - (i) between the termination of their ordinary work on one day or shift, and the commencement of their ordinary work on the next day or shift that they have not had at least 10 consecutive hours off duty between these times - on Sundays and public holidays, not being ordinary working days, without having had 10 consecutive hours off duty in the 15 hours preceding their ordinary commencing time on their next ordinary day or shift shall be released after completion of such overtime until they have had 10 consecutive hours off duty without loss of pay for ordinary working time occurring during such absence.
+- 4.1 Employees who work so much overtime: - (i) between the termination of their ordinary work on one day or shift, and the commencement of their ordinary work on the next day or shift that they have not had at least 10 consecutive hours off duty between these times - (ii) on Sundays and public holidays, not being ordinary working days, without having had 10 consecutive hours off duty in the 15 hours preceding their ordinary commencing time on their next ordinary day or shift shall be released after completion of such overtime until they have had 10 consecutive hours off duty without loss of pay for ordinary working time occurring during such absence.

-- 4.2 Where an employee is recalled to work after their ordinary ceasing time, overtime worked in such circumstances shall not be regarded as overtime for the purposes of this sub-clause where the actual time worked is less than two hours on such recall.
+- 4.2 Where an employee is recalled to work after their ordinary ceasing time, overtime worked in such circumstances shall not be regarded as overtime for the purposes of calculating 10 consecutive hours off duty where the actual time worked is less than two hours on such recall.
 Provided however, if an employee is again called out before the next day's ordinary starting time, then for the purpose of calculating 10 hour break entitlements, the call-out shall be deemed to be continuous from the start of the first call-out received to the end of the last call-out received before the employee's normal starting time. - 4.3 If an employee is required to work so much overtime that a 10-hour break from work has not occurred, the employee shall not be required to report for normal work until there has been a break of 10 consecutive hours.
-In this situation, there is no loss of ordinary pay. - 4.4 The provision of this sub-clause shall apply in the case of shift workers who rotate from one shift to another as if eight hours were substituted for 10 hours when overtime is worked: - (i) for the purpose of changing shift rosters; or - (ii) where a shift worker does not report for duty; or - (iii) where a shift is worked by arrangement between the employees themselves. - 4.5 If, on the instruction of Council and giving consideration to Workplace Health and Safety, the employee resumes work without having had such 10 consecutive hours off duty, the employee shall be paid at double rates until released from duty.
+In this situation, there is no loss of ordinary pay. - 4.4 If, on the instruction of Council and giving consideration to Workplace Health and Safety, the employee resumes work without having had such 10 consecutive hours off duty, the employee shall be paid at double rates until released from duty. - 4.5 The provision of clauses 4.1 and 4.4 shall apply in the case of shift workers who rotate from one shift to another as if eight hours were substituted for 10 hours when overtime is worked: - (i) for the purpose of changing shift rosters; or - (ii) where a shift worker does not report for duty; or

-5. Averaged or annualised payments

-- 5.1 A manager and the majority of affected employees in a defined work area or group, and their union(s), may agree to average or annualise regular payments to provide a more stable income over a roster cycle, including: - (i) annualised salaries that may include penalties, allowances, public holidays, leave loading, overtime and other EBA payments - (ii) averaged payments that may include accrued time, penalties and/or allowances and/or other EBA payments - (iii) wage or salary payments owed will be made on a regular basis (currently weekly) - (iv) overtime and other payments, not included in annualised or averaged pays, will be paid in accordance with the conditions prescribed elsewhere in this Agreement, not at the annualised or averaged rate.
+- (iii) where a shift is worked by arrangement between the employees themselves - 5 Averaged or annualised payments - 5.1 A manager and the majority of affected employees in a defined work area or group, and their union(s), may agree to average or annualise regular payments to provide a more stable income over a roster cycle, including: - (i) annualised salaries that may include penalties, allowances, public holidays, leave loading, overtime and other EBA payments - (ii) averaged payments that may include accrued time, penalties and/or allowances and/or other EBA payments - (iii) wage or salary payments owed will be made on a regular basis (currently weekly) - (iv) overtime and other payments, not included in annualised or averaged pays, will be paid in accordance with the conditions prescribed elsewhere in this Agreement, not at the annualised or averaged rate.

-5.2 Any arrangements made in accordance with this clause will have no effect unless they are authorised by the Manager, Workplace Relations and agreed to by Payroll/ISB administrators.
-A value for money assessment for Payroll/ISB implementation may be made upon any proposed agreement.
+Any arrangements made in accordance with this clause will have no effect unless they are authorised by the Manager, Workplace Relations.